-Silicones in the industry usually refer to linear polydimethylsiloxanes.
+Silicones in the industry usually refer to linear polydimethylsiloxanes (PDMS).
 A combination of properties such as their backbone flexibility, low intermolecular interactions, low surface tension, and thermal stability explains many of their applications.

 Low molecular weight PDMS polymers, with viscosities less than 1000 cSt, are used extensively by the plastics industry as external release agents applied on the mold surface prior to injection molding.
-To eliminate an external application during processing, higher molecular weight PDMS materials, with viscosities ranging from 10,000 cSt to 60,000 cSt, have been used as internal additives in thermoplastic polymers to give processing advantages and surface property improvements.
+To eliminate an external application during processing, higher molecular weight PDMS oils, with viscosities ranging from 10,000 cSt to 60,000 cSt, are being used as internal additives in thermoplastic polymers to give processing advantages and surface property improvements.

 They may be considered for use in several industrial and consumer applications: